zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/cloud-stacks/minimal-gcp-stack.md

 description: A simple guide to quickly set up a minimal stack on GCP.
 ---

-# Set up minimal GCP stack
+# Set up a minimal GCP stack

 Here's a 7-step guide to get a production-ready GCP stack.